Authentication and authorization

 - The resource name is

-in short:kubectl get sa
+serviceaccountorsain short:kubectl get sa

-There should be just one service account in the default namespace: default
+There should be just one service account in the default namespace: default.

 Finding the secret